 Evidence of working abroad will make your future job applications stand out, and for all the right reasons.
-Why?
-Someone who’s managed to successfully work abroad has shown independence, the ability to adapt, and some killer organization skills.
-The benefits don’t stop there – a 2010 study published in the Personality and Social Psychology Bulleting https://journals.sagepub.com/home/psp supports the idea that learning the practices of another culture helps to produce more creativity, as you’ll be placed in situations that wouldn’t present themselves at home.
-For example, having to learn a new set of business customs and acceptable forms of communication gives you a new perspective on how other people in the world live, and view your own country.
+If you have successfully managed to work abroad, it is likely that you have shown independence, the ability to adapt, and some killer organisation skills.
+Having to learn a new set of business customs and acceptable forms of communication gives you a new perspective on how other people in the world live, and how you view your own country.
 Because of this, you may more readily conjure up fresh, innovative ideas.
 Savvy employers are well in the know about this, so it could open some excellent doors for you in the future.

 Reason 3: Return home bilingual

 Hitting the books, watching YouTube tutorials, and religiously working through Duolingo are all excellent ways to learn a new language, but nothing quite does it like throwing yourself in the deep end.
 Even if the company you work for uses English, you’ll need to develop your language skills if you’re to immerse yourself in the culture fully and make new friends.
 This might seem pretty scary, but you’d be surprised at how quickly people can quickly become semi-fluent in a language when they encounter it every day.
 So if you’ve always wanted to become bilingual, you know what to do!

 Reason 5: Reflect on life